WantToBePro31/WantToBePro31/README.md

 # Hello everyone 👋

-I'm Frederick Wijayadi Susilo, an Informatics student who has an interest in becoming a Backend Engineer
+I'm Frederick Wijayadi Susilo, an Informatics student who has an interest in becoming a Backend Developer

 ## My Personal Description